The "Golden Handcuffs" Escape: How to Retire From Real Estate Without Triggering a Tax Bomb

 Want completely out but don't need a lump sum?
 Installment sale.
 Spread the gain over 10–20 years.
 Take the recapture hit in year one and plan for it.

-Want out, have a charitable intent, and don't need to pass the asset to heirs?
+Want out, have charitable intent, and don't need to pass the asset to heirs?
 CRT.
 Zero tax at sale.
 Income for life.
 Charitable deduction today.

 Was this helpful?